mcadamm44/inab-app/README.md

 - Inspired by YNAB (You Need A Budget)
 - Built with modern React patterns and best practices
 - Designed for optimal user experience and financial management

+## Support

+For support and questions, please open an issue on GitHub or contact the development team.